-SCB reported a sound and stable regulatory Tier 1 leverage ratio of 7.5% as of the end of December 2020.
-Based on our leverage metric of TCE/tangible assets, the ratio was 7.8% (December 2019: 7.8%), reflecting both higher capital base and a higher denominator after the netting of self-retained asset-backed securities (ABS) tranches with the corresponding liabilities.
+SCB reported a sound and stable regulatory Tier 1 leverage ratio of 6.7% as of the end of December 2021.
+Based on our leverage metric of TCE/tangible assets, the ratio was 6.8% (December 2020: 7.8%), with the year-on-year decrease reflecting both a higher capital base and a higher denominator following an additional drawing under the ECB's targeted longer-term refinancing operations (TLTRO III).
 SCB uses the Internal Ratings-Based Approach for most of its loan assets.

+Exhibit 5

-Earnings retention and management of risk-weighted assets have benefitted SCB's capital ratios in 2020 As a percentage of RWA
+Earnings retention and management of RWA benefitted SCB's capital ratios in 2021

+As a percentage of RWA

-TCE = Tangible common equity (Moody's-calculated); CET1 = Common Equity Tier 1 capital; the TCE leverage ratio compares TCE with tangible banking assets.
+TCE = Tangible common equity (Moody's-calculated); CET1 = Common Equity Tier 1 capital; T1 = Tier 1 capital; the TCE leverage ratio compares TCE with tangible banking assets.

 Sources: Company reports and Moody's Investors Service